cyrilwanner/next-optimized-images/README.md

 Type: `number`<br>
 Default: `8192`

-Smaller files will get inlined with a data uri by [url-loader](https://www.npmjs.com/package/url-loader).
+Smaller files will get inlined with a data-uri by [url-loader](https://www.npmjs.com/package/url-loader).
 This number defines the maximum file size for images to get inlined.
 If an image is bigger, it will get copied to the static folder of next.